 If you have questions, please contact firstname.lastname@example.org for further information.

-Twice a year we run a panel discussion event inviting artists, curators and programmers to share their experiences and answer your questions.
+We run a panel discussion event inviting artists, curators and programmers to share their experiences and answer your questions.

-We have compiled a handy directory of resources for visual artists in the SO postcode area, covering exhibition spaces, studios, arts organisations, and sources of information on artist opportunities.
+‘a space’ arts has compiled a handy directory of resources for visual artists in the SO postcode area, covering exhibition spaces, studios, arts organisations, and sources of information on artist opportunities.